-This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Forward-looking statements can be identified by words such as "anticipate," "expect," "intend," "plan," "believe," "seek," "estimate," "project," "goal," "strategy," "future," "likely," "may," "should," "will" and variations of these words and similar references to future periods, although not all forward-looking statements contain these identifying words.
 Forward-looking statements are neither historical facts nor assurances of future performance.
 Instead, they are based on our current beliefs, expectations and assumptions regarding the future of our business, future plans and strategies, projections, anticipated events and trends, the economy and other future conditions.
 Because forward-looking statements relate to the future, they are subject to inherent risks, uncertainties, and changes in circumstances, including those discussed in "Item 1A.
-Risk Factors" to Part I of our Annual Report on Form 10-K as of and for the fiscal year ended December 31, 2014.
-As a result, our actual results may differ materially from those expressed or forecasted in the forward-looking statements, and you should not rely on such forward-looking statements.
-Please refer to "Item 1A.
-Risk Factors" to Part I of our Annual Report on Form 10-K as of and for the fiscal year ended December 31, 2014 for a discussion of risks and factors that could cause our actual results and financial condition to differ materially from those expressed or forecasted in this Quarterly Report on Form 10-Q.
+Risk Factors" to Part I of our Annual Report on Form 10-K as of and for the fiscal year ended December 31, 2014, and in "Item 1A.
+Risk Factors" to Part II of this Quarterly Report on Form 10-K as of and for the fiscal year ended December 31, 2014, and "Item 1A.
+Risk Factors" to Part II of this Quarterly Report on Form 10-K as of and for the fiscal year ended December 31, 2014, and "Item 1A.
+Risk Factors" to Part II of this Quarterly Report on Form 10-Q for a discussion of risks and factors that could cause our actual results and financial condition to differ materially from those expressed or forecasted in this Quarterly Report on Form 10-Q.

 Any forward-looking statement made by us in this Quarterly Report on Form 10-Q is based only on information currently available to us and speaks only as of the date on which it is made.
 We undertake no obligation to publicly update any forward-looking statement, whether as a result of new information, future developments or otherwise.
-However, you should carefully review the risk factors set forth in other reports or documents we file from time to time with the U.S. Securities and Exchange Commission ("SEC").
+However, you should carefully review the risk factors set forth in "Item 1A.
+Risk Factors" to Part II of this Quarterly Report on Form 10-Q and in other reports or documents we file from time to time with the U.S. Securities and Exchange Commission ("SEC").